pcal43/highspeed-rail/README.md

 ## Features

 * **Fast Minecarts.**  Why settle for 8 blocks-per-second?
 Go 40, 50, 60 bps or more!
+  * or enable the new Minecart physics and go thousands of blocks-per-second
 * **Fully customizable.**  Configure different speed boosts for different blocks.
 * **No derailing.** Minecarts automatically reduce to normal speed on curves.
 * **Serverside-only.**  Clients do not need to install the mod.